-The term 'Financial Industry Regulatory Authority (FINRA)' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Financial Industry Regulatory Authority (FINRA)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Financial Industry Regulatory Authority is a congressionally authorized independent and non profit outfit.
 Congress established them to safeguard the investors of America by ensuring that the stock market industry runs honestly and fairly for all participants.

 FINRA is not an agency of the government, even though they have broad disciplinary and enforcement powers.
 The organization tirelessly works to ensure the integrity of the market and protection for investors by regulating the securities business.